 Brian L. Harlan Memorial Endowment

-Funds raised in support of the Brian L. Harlan Memorial Endowment benefit the Counseling and Mental Health Center at UT Austin and support the Be That One suicide prevention program.
-The Be That One program raises awareness about the issue of college student suicide by engaging faculty, staff, and students to take an active role in suicide prevention.
-Statistics on college-age young adults show that roughly 1 in 4 experiences depression severe enough to impact their ability to function and 1 in 5 seriously contemplates suicide
+Gifts to the Brian L. Harlan Memorial Endowment benefit the Counseling and Mental Health Center at UT Austin and support the Mental Health Promotion and Suicide Prevention Program, which raises awareness of college student suicide by engaging faculty, staff and students to take an active role in suicide prevention.
+Statistics on college-age young adults show that roughly one in four experiences depression severe enough to impact their ability to function and one in five seriously contemplates suicide.

 Brian came from a family of Longhorns.
-Nancy and Larry both graduated from UT, his two younger brothers, Kyle and Jason, are current UT students, and his sister Kendall, a TCU alum, is also a Longhorn fan.
-Three aunts, an uncle, a cousin, and a grandparent are also UT alums.
+His parents Nancy and Larry and younger brothers Kyle and Jason all graduated from UT, and his sister Kendall, a TCU alum, is also a Longhorn fan.
+Three aunts, an uncle, a cousin and a grandparent are also UT alums.

 How to Give